top of page

 Why I joined and love the Miss America Opportunity

-Many people have misconceptions about what the Miss America Opportunity (MAO) is about.
-It is not just a beauty pageant––it is a service-based organization and platform; a family that fosters connection amongst sisters and their families, volunteers, supporters, and communities; and the world's largest scholarship program for women.
-Here are the three main reasons I joined and love MAO, and why you should consider joining, too!
+Many people have misconceptions about what the Miss America Opportunity (MAO) truly represents.
+It is not simply a beauty pageant—it is a service-driven organization and platform; a community that fosters meaningful connections among sisters, their families, volunteers, supporters, and the communities they serve; and the world’s largest scholarship program for women.
+Here are the three main reasons I joined and love MAO—and why you should consider joining, too.

 Service

-The main thing that attracted me to MAO was the service aspect of the crown.
-The crown truly is a platform to get involved in your community and speak about something you care about (and you get to do it in a pretty dress, crown, and sash)!
-As a titleholder, in just a few months, I have already been to numerous service-oriented events, including the LETR Worcester Mobile Plunge for Special Olympics Massachusetts, the Mile For The Mind walk for brain injury survivors, the Third Annual Autism Acceptance Touch-A-Truck Event, multiple Heart Walks for the American Heart Association, and have many more service-related appearances planned for the coming year.
-And of course, the crown enables me to speak out about my own CSI on a broader and more impactful scale than I would have been able to do on my own.
+The aspect of MAO that initially drew me in was the service behind the crown.
+The crown is not just a symbol—it is a platform that empowers you to engage with your community and advocate for causes you care deeply about (and yes, you get to do it in a gown, crown, and sash!).
+In my last year of service, I participated in numerous service-focused events, including the LETR Worcester Mobile Plunge for Special Olympics Massachusetts, the Mile for the Mind walk supporting brain injury survivors, the Third Annual Autism Acceptance Touch-A-Truck Event, and multiple Heart Walks for the American Heart Association, with many more service-related appearances planned for the coming year.
+Most importantly, the crown has allowed me to elevate my own Community Service Initiative, amplifying my voice and impact in ways I could not have achieved on my own.

 Sisterhood

-If you haven't watched Miss Congeniality, you need to go watch it right now, because it does a really great job of showing what the meaning of Sisterhood in pageantry is.
-For context, Sandra Bullock plays the role of FBI Agent Gracie Hart, who uses the alias of Miss New Jersey, Gracie Lou Freebush, in the Miss United States pageant.
-In her on-stage interview, she receives the question, "As you may know, there are many who consider the Miss United States pageant to be outdated and antifeminist.
-What would you say to them?".
-Freebush responds, "Well, I would have to say I used to be one of them.
-And then I cam here, and I realized that these women are smart, terrific people who are just trying to make a difference in the world . . .
-And for me, this experience has been one of the most rewarding and liberating experiences of my life."
-No truer words have been said.
-Especially in our current world, which is plagued by divisiveness and negativity, I see my sister queens as beacons of hope and optimism for a better world.
-Each of these girls has not only an outstanding resume (I mean, just take a look at our Miss Massachusetts' Outstanding Teen, who just got accepted into Harvard University!!!), but they also have incredible hearts that they use to stand for something greater than themselves, which is so inspiring to me.
-Plus I never fail to smile when I'm around my Miss WoCo family. :)
+If you haven’t seen Miss Congeniality, you need to watch it immediately—it captures the true meaning of sisterhood in pageantry beautifully.
+In the film, Sandra Bullock plays FBI agent Gracie Hart, who goes undercover as Miss New Jersey, Gracie Lou Freebush, in the Miss United States pageant.
+During her on-stage interview, she is asked: “As you may know, there are many who consider the Miss United States pageant to be outdated and antifeminist.
+What would you say to them?”
+Gracie responds, “Well, I would have to say I used to be one of them.
+And then I came here, and I realized that these women are smart, terrific people who are just trying to make a difference in the world… And for me, this experience has been one of the most rewarding and liberating experiences of my life.”
+No truer words have been spoken.
+Especially in a world often marked by division and negativity, I see my sister queens as beacons of hope and optimism for a better future.
+Each of these women has an extraordinary resume, but even more importantly, they have incredible hearts and a genuine commitment to standing for something greater than themselves.
+Their passion and purpose inspire me every day—and I never fail to smile when I’m with my pageant family.

 Scholarship (And Sponsorships ;))!